 Final authority for the determination of policy in the selection and acquisition of materials is vested in the Great Falls Public Library Board of Trustees.
 The actual selection of materials has been delegated by the Board to the Director and staff acting within the guidelines of this policy and within the limitations imposed by the materials budget.
-The Collection Development Librarian is responsible for the reference, Montana Room and adult circulating collections.
+The Collection Development Librarian is responsible for reference, Montana Room and adult circulating collections.
 The Youth Services Librarian is responsible for young adult and juvenile collections.
-The Library participates in the MontanaLibrary2Go consortium to provide eBook and eAudiobook materials.
+The Collection Development Librarian, Youth Services Librarian, Public Services Librarian and the Library Director work collectively on the selection of additional electronic resources such as Chilton, Mango Languages and LinkedIn Learning The Library participates in the MontanaLibrary2Go consortium to provide eBook and eAudiobook materials.
 The MontanaLibrary2Go selection team is responsible for the selection and acquisition of shared digital resources within the guidelines of MontanaLibrary2Go collection development policy and within the limitations imposed by the consortium budget.

-COLLECTION MANAGEMENT OF MATERIALS:
+COLLECTION DEVELOPMENT OF MATERIALS: